Have you wondered why earning continuing education credits is crucial for all personal trainers?

-Say you’ve been a personal trainer for a couple of years and you’ve made a real success of your career so far.
+Say you’ve been a personal trainer for a couple of years, and you’ve made real success in your career so far.

 You’ve worked for two different gyms during that time, both of which are part of a commercial gym chain.

-During your time in your second place of employment, where you have worked for the past 11 months, you’ve come into contact with a bunch of clients where having some more knowledge of the nutrition side of things would help you to help them even more.
+During your second place of employment, where you have worked for the past 11 months, you’ve come into contact with a bunch of clients where having more knowledge of the nutrition side of things would help you to help them even more.

 And so, you’ve found the next chapter in your personal training career and a niche to study towards.

-Of course, this is just an example, we could insert any other kind of specialization in there be it a group fitness instructor, strength and conditioning coach or weight-loss specialist, for example.
+Of course, this is just an example; we could insert any other kind of specialization in there, be it a group fitness instructor, strength and conditioning coach, or weight-loss specialist.

 How should you study toward your specialization?

-There are several ways to set yourself on the path towards your niche.
+There are several ways to set yourself on the path toward your niche.

-Certification organizations offer a wide variety of packages that can set you up in your specialization.
+Certification organizations offer various packages that can set you up in your specialization.

 But if I had a word of advice, I would focus on those organizations that offer a whole new certification that covers the niche you wish to specialize in.

-For example, many of the top accreditation like ACE, NASM, ISSA, ACSM and NSCA have specialist certifications in fields such as group exercise, corrective exercise, strength and conditioning coach and nutrition.
+For example, many of the top accreditation like ACE, NASM, ISSA, ACSM, and NSCA have specialist certifications in fields such as group exercise, corrective exercise, strength and conditioning coaching, and nutrition.

 That’s because they have a tried and proven track record as well as the fact that they are well respected in the fitness industry.